The-going/evlproject/content/pipeline/usage/locking.md

-This type of spinlock is useful for implementing a critical section to serialize concurrent accesses from both in-band and out-of-band contexts, i.e. from root and head stages.
+This type of spinlock is useful for implementing a critical section to serialize concurrent accesses from both in-band and out-of-band contexts, i.e. from in-band and oob stages.
 Obviously, sleeping into a critical section protected by a hard spinlock would be a very bad idea.
 In other words, hard spinlocks are not subject to virtual interrupt masking, therefore can be used to serialize with out-of-band